zenginhasanberk/image-to-ascii/README.md

 If the output_filename is specified, then the ascii art is written onto that file.
 Otherwise, ascii art gets printed on the terminal.

 ## Examples:
 Below are two example output of the code.
-I used an arbitrary height with these two images, so a different height may result in better quality.
+I used arbitrary heights with these two images, so a different height may result in better quality.

 ### My profile picture: